programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 Note you can click on the "No wrap" dropdown in the upper-right to select "Soft wrap", which will make your writing experience more pleasant by wrapping text to continue to the next line when it reaches the right margin, instead of extending right forever until you hit return/move to a new line.

-Don't forget to see (the section below on adjusting front matter)[#adjustments-to-front-matter], as our collaborative blogging setup requires different front matter than the previous Jekyll lesson.
+Don't forget to see [the section below on adjusting front matter](#adjustments-to-front-matter), as our collaborative blogging setup requires different front matter than the previous Jekyll lesson.

 #### Committing, AKA saving your work
 GitHub is very forgiving; the whole magic of using git to store and track changes in many versions of text (e.g. code) over time is that you can always roll things back to how they were.
 The system for reviewing and merging writing described in this lesson makes it so folks not comfortable with GitHub can't delete other folks' work or break the website.
 And even if you could, using git versioning means we can easily roll back any changes you make to how the site previously looked/functioned.